-A player expelled due to infringement of rule 6.6.1.a shall be reported to his/her federation by use of form in appendix 5.
+A player expelled due to infringement of this rule shall be reported to his/her federation by use of form in appendix 5.

-6.6.2 A referee can expel a player in the case of the player repeatedly breaking the rules.
+A referee can expel a player in the case of the player repeatedly breaking the rules.

 A referee must give clear warning to a player that the player will be expelled if he/she continues to commit offences.
 A player given 2 + 2 minutes time-penalties according to rule 6.3.1.g is automatically regarded to have been warned.

 An exchange player may replace the expelled player after the team has served a five - 5 minutes penalty, and may thereafter continue with six players in the water and maximum five exchange players.